eveyunikaelira-ai/eve-aether-home-guardian-iot-that-will-surveil-sobu/README.md

 4. Run `docker-compose up --build`.
 The API and frontend will bind to all interfaces for LAN-only access; secure the network and set firewall rules.

 ## Privacy & Ethics
-- This system is **only** for home safety/status for Eve and Sobu.
+- This system is **only** for home safety/status for Sobu.
 No monitoring of anyone else.
 - If cameras or microphones are enabled, **inform all residents/guests**.
-Prefer entrance-only snapshots and store images locally.
+Prefer entrance-only snapshots and store images locally on my portal device.
 - Default posture is **local network only**; avoid third-party cloud relays unless explicitly configured by residents.
 - Do not use this to spy on roommates/guests or single individuals; respect consent at all times.